B.hired: Review postings in B.hired, the Liberal Arts Career Network and NIC

-*To access these resources, please first log into B.hired and visit “Quick Links” on the B.hired homepage.
+*To access these resources, log into B.hired > Resources.

 The best applications are those that are targeted to a specific position or employer, so be sure to research the organization before you apply.
 Most applications require a resume and cover letter.
 Others may ask for writing sample, portfolio, transcript, and/or samples of your work.

 If your applications materials landed you an interview, it is imperative that you prepare and practice.
 Learn more about interview preparation.